permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 The `#ifdef __EMSCRIPTEN__` preprocessor condition allows us to check whether the `emcc` compiler is being used.
-If the compiler is `emcc`, we set `update` as the emscripten main loop callback function.
+If the compiler is `emcc`, we set `update` as the Emscripten main loop callback function.
 Otherwise we simply run the animation loop as normal.

 ### Making the window resizable

-In order to make a window resizable in a native Raylib application, we simply need to add the following line just before calling `InitWindow`:
+In order to make a window resizable in a native Raylib application, we simply need to set a config flag before calling `InitWindow`.

 ```C
 // main.c